asmagen/robustSingleCell/README.md

 `robustSingleCell`.
 The analysis requires at least 8G of memory on *slurm* \[3\] high performance computing workload manager (for example, you can start by requesting `srun --pty -p <partition> --mem=8G -t 1:00:00 bash` to start an interactive session).

 We first download the raw 10X data from GEO using `GEOquery`, which can be obtained using the following command if not already installed:

 ``` r
 source("https://bioconductor.org/biocLite.R")
 biocLite("GEOquery")
 ```

-The two datasets `LCMV1`, `LCMV2` will be downloaded into `~/LCMV`.
+The two datasets `LCMV1`, `LCMV2` will be downloaded into TMPDIR.
 Each folder will contain the `matrix.mtx`, `gene.tsv`, `barcode.tsv` files as in 10X genomics format.